pers2022/cnp/README.md

 Unless you are part of the persecutors group.\
 Please read my experience as a persecuted on my [diary](https://github.com/pers2022/asylum_diary) and find out how messed up our societies are.

+Please don't look away because there are others looking into the matters, even if they are the authorities.
+The persecutors have immense influence and number.
+The ones you see looking into the matter might be the persecutors.\
+I want the attention of every one that are not of the persecutors group.\
+And every one of you need to know what is happening.

 I think the situation is that Lithuania helped the Chinese Communist Party to continue their persecution and the UK helpes them to continue.

 A huge problem of the situation is that the autorities of countries as well as their lackeys, which are a huge number from all kinds of governmental or non-governmental organisation, are on the side of the persecutors.